-Does Google AdWords Work and Is It Worth It?
+Does Google Ads Work and Is It Worth It?

 Does Google Ads (Previously AdWords) Work and Is It Worth It?

-If you’re reading this, you’ve heard talk of Google AdWords and you’re wondering whether it’s right for your business.
+If you’re reading this, you’ve heard talk of Google Ads and you’re wondering whether it’s right for your business.

 You’ve no doubt got a lot of questions about this whole PPC thing.
 Maybe you’ve asked a few people about it and maybe they’ve had some good things to say.

 But still, you’re not sure.
 You’ve reservations.
-Is it worth investing all that time and money into AdWords?
+Is it worth investing all that time and money into Google Ads?

 Short answer – yes! ?

-In this post we’ll explain why we think you should invest in Google AdWords before sharing some of the many benefits you can expect from an intelligent PPC campaign.
+In this post we’ll explain why we think you should invest in Google Ads before sharing some of the many benefits you can expect from an intelligent PPC campaign.

-But first, let’s briefly explain how Google AdWords works.
+But first, let’s briefly explain how Google Ads works.

-Google AdWords is a PPC platform.
+Google Ads is a PPC platform.
 PPC stands for “pay per click”.
 This means that you only ever pay when people click on your ads. ?